 2.Heat up a pot and add the coconut oil.

 3.Brown the chicken pieces lightly on each side in the hot oil.
 You can add the onions once one side is brown and you are ready to turn the chicken pieces over.

-4.Once the chicken is brown and onions are soft, add the tomatoes, chilli, coconut milk, water, remaining suya spice and keffir lime leaves to the pot.
+4.Once the chicken is brown and onions are soft, add the tomatoes, chilli, ginger, garlic, coconut milk, water, remaining suya spice and keffir lime leaves to the pot.